 The Research Support Fund assists Canadian post-secondary institutions with the costs associated with managing their research enterprise, helping them to maintain a world-class research environment.
 The Research Support Fund for universities is calculated based on a proportion of Tri-Council funded grants earned over a three-year period.
 Grants can be used to:

 • maintain modern labs and equipment;

 • provide access to up-to-date knowledge resources;

 • meet regulatory and ethical standards; or

 • transfer knowledge from academia to the private, public and not-for-profit sectors, helping to make Canada a world leader in research and development.

-In 2019-20, NSCAD used its RSF support to fund research talks, research office grant support to faculty and for the library’s purchase of online direct licences, cataloguing functions.
+From 2016-2021, NSCAD used its RSF support to fund research talks, research office grant support to faculty and for the library’s purchase of online direct licences, cataloguing functions.

 NSCAD commits to publicly and actively communicate how RSF funds are used at the institution to support research activities.
 This means that every OAAR organized research talk, whenever the research officer provides assistance to a faculty member on a grant application, when library consortia licenses are purchased the RSF will be acknowledged.